 Time and again, research has demonstrated the role sleep plays in our overall health.
 Sleep improves the immune system, promotes mental health, and enhances overall brain function.
 On the other hand, a lack of sleep can lead to a variety of health issues (including depression and anxiety) as well as an increased risk of diabetes and Alzheimer’s disease.

 Despite the risks, as many as one in three adults don’t get enough sleep on a regular basis.
 This number is much higher for adolescents.
-A recent study found that 73 percent of high school students do not get the amount of sleep they need each night.
+A recent study found that 73% of high school students do not get the amount of sleep they need each night.

 This is due in part to the changes that occur during adolescence.
 Research shows that adolescent bodies want to stay awake later into the evening and awaken later in the morning.
 For most teens, this change means their bodies want to stay awake until nearly 11 p.m. and want to stay asleep until around 8 a.m.
-Considering many middle and high schools start classes at or before 8 a.m., this can make it hard for students to get the amount of sleep needed.
+Considering many middle and high schools start classes at or before 8 a.m., this can make it hard for students to get the amount of recommended sleep for their age group.

 Along with the risks posed to student productivity, studies have shown that deep sleep may be a key contributor to the body’s development during puberty, making it particularly important that teens get enough sleep.